ZombiDebugWall/KeyUEFIFinder/README.md

 3. Check the output for keys, after the script finished running (watch out for lines that contain hyphens)

 ## How does it work?
-The script extracts strings from the provided binary file and outputs them to the terminal if a string is longer than 24 characters.
+The script extracts strings from the provided binary file and outputs strings longer than 24 characters to the terminal.